-Let's look at a fairly small system.
-If you use a 50 watt/ch amp (25 amps) for the highs and a 100 watt/ch amp (40 amps) for the woofers, you need at least a 4-gauge and maybe a 2-Guage wire to provide 65 amps at the trunk.
-Use the Wire Sizing Chart.
+Use the Wire Sizing Chart!
 Add up the fuse values on the amplifier(s) then choose the proper size wire based on the distance from the car battery to the amplifier location.
-Always use the same gauge wire for the main ground as you do for the main power.
+Again, always use the same gauge wire for the main ground as you do for the main power.
 Always make your ground as short as possible and secure it to a clean solid surface, preferably the vehicle frame.

-Mounting your ST-X DSP III amplifier
+Mounting your ST-X DSP amplifier